infinyon/fluvio/rfc/add-partition.md

 ## Consume messages

 Fluvio consumers must to consume messages from a new partition when consuming a topic reading from all partition.
-Based on the previous example, if we start to the consumer command before the new partition is added, it must read all messsages, even from the new partition.
+Based on the previous example, if we start to the consumer command before the new partition is added, it must read all messages, even from the new partition.

 ```bash
 $ fluvio consume my-topic